eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 -->
 ![Capacity Example](./resources/business-process_capacity-types_example_legend.svg)

-Figure: *Visualizing Capacity and Demand*
+Figure: *Visualizing Capacity and Demand in case without flexible capacity*

 Actual Capacity is equal to Maximum Capacity, and Demand is very close.
-Though no lack of capacity is detected, even a slight increase of Demand could not be managed.
+Though no propre imbalance  is detected, even a slight increase of Demand could not be managed.
 Both Supplier and Customer can conclude, that it may be relevant to collaborate to identify measures to mitigate risk.

 #### Example 4: Solving a Capacity Bottleneck